moinulhuq/Drupal-8/Plugin/Custom plugins/Example01/README.md

 Discovery Decorators ← Wrap around other plugin systems to replace/improve on the classic info alter hooks from previous Drupal versions.
 ```

-Simple Plugin system in Drupal 8.
+Simple Annotations-based plugins system in Drupal 8.
 To create plugin follow the steps

 If you are using drupal console